-It’s open to contestants worldwide who think they have what it takes to defy all rationality of extreme sportsmanship and involves a cash prize of up to $15,000USD.
+It’s open to contestants worldwide who think they have what it takes to defy all rationality of extreme sportsmanship and involves cash prizes totalling $15,000USD.
 Even if you aren’t taking part, it’s sure to be an incredible event for kayakers everywhere, highlighting some fantastic Belizean traditions, with a chance to see an incredible show of perseverance and endurance, all in a spectacular setting.
 As the race moves northward, the coast comes alive with a cultural display of festivities, so if you’re thinking of a trip to Belize, it’s the perfect time to visit.

 Exotic, unusual and full of hidden surprises, the jungles of inland Belize are the perfect place to explore on foot.
 Channel your inner Lara Croft on a trek to ancient Mayan sites, or hike to Crystal Cave and check out the spectacular formations and historic artefacts found within.
 Wildlife lovers should head straight for Cockscomb Jaguar Preserve, home to breathtaking waterfalls and the highest density of jaguars ever recorded (if you’re lucky enough, you may even catch a glimpse of these elusive beasts!).

 Heading out on the trails with a guide is highly recommended as they’ll be able to point out all the unusual species of bird and medicinal uses for the surrounding flora that you might come across.